a22057916w/orpheus/README.md

 ### Server Configuration
 To configure the server, you need to modify the `application.yml` file file by downloading it from [here](https://github.com/lavalink-devs/Lavalink/blob/master/LavalinkServer/application.yml.example).

-Remember to update the address in the example configuration.
-Place the downloaded file in the working directory, usually located under the `/bin` directory in the extracted **OpenJDK**.(You have the flexibility to place the OpenJDK in your project directory or any desired location)
+Remember to update the **address** in the example configuration.
+Place the`application.yml` and `Lavalink.jar` in the working directory, usually located under the `/bin` directory in the extracted **OpenJDK**.(You have the flexibility to place the OpenJDK in your project directory or any desired location)

+Run with `java -jar Lavalink.jar` from the same directory.